 4. The People Within Your Company Are More Approachable to Potential Customers/Employees

 Social media does not stop at just Facebook and Twitter.
-Creating a company profile on LinkedIn is a great way of introducing your business to a professional audience and enables you to give a detailed description about your company type, industry and other useful information for potential customers to take into consideration.
+Creating a company profile on LinkedIn is a great way of introducing your business to a professional audience.
+This enables you to give a detailed description about your company type, industry and other useful information for potential customers to take into consideration.

-To stray away from the corporate machine image even more, many companies opt for each of their employees to have a personal LinkedIn profile.
-This is an effective way of enabling potential customers or clients to see who they are working with on an individual basis.
+To stray away from the corporate machine image even more, many companies opt for each of their employees to have a personal LinkedIn profile, this is an effective way of enabling potential customers or clients to see who they are working with on an individual basis.

-- It Will Allow You to Keep Track on How Your Business is Being Represented Online
+5. It Will Allow You to Keep Track on How Your Business is Being Represented Online

 The introduction of social media into the world has made communicating our views and opinions online a much easier experience which can have an impact on a much larger scale.
 However, this also means that any negative opinions or experiences that customers have had with your business can be seen across the globe in a matter of minutes.

 Without being on social media, your business will be unable to respond appropriately to anyone discussing a bad experience that they have had with you.
 Obviously it is impossible to stop the negative view from spreading across the web, but monitoring it and responding to comments when necessary will help to keep it under control.

 Please visit our website or call us for more information on how a social media and digital apprentice can help your business go digital.